measuredco/puck/README.md

 Dynamic prop resolution allows developers to resolve props for components without saving the data to the Puck data model.

-### resolveProps()
+### resolveData()

-`resolveProps` is defined in the component config, and allows the developer to make asynchronous calls to change the props after they've been set by Puck.
+`resolveData` is defined in the component config, and allows the developer to make asynchronous calls to change the props after they've been set by Puck.

 #### Args